|

 Samuels, Lillian Lorraine and Harry Watson

-Notes: Erlanger renamed the Jardin de Paris in Ziegfeld's honor for an
+Notes: Erlanger renamed the Music Hall (downstairs from the Jardin de Paris

-edition that critics and audiences acclaimed as the finest Follies
+which critics and audiences acclaimed as the finest Follies

 yet.
 The performance began with several cast members planted in the audience,

-arguing over what sort of show it should be.
-Errol and Williams performed
+arguing over what sort of show it should be -- a surreal touch that caught

-a hilarious taxicab sketch, and
+a \ taxicab sketch, and

 Elizabeth Brice (no relation to Fanny) scored singing "Row, Row, Row."